NicaraguaOfficial Name: Republic of Nicaragua

 Arrest notifications in host country: While some countries will automatically notify the nearest U.S. embassy or consulate if a U.S. citizen is detained or arrested in that country, others may not.
 To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the nearest U.S. embassy or consulate as soon as you are arrested or detained overseas.

 Purchasing Property: U.S. citizens should be aware of the risks of purchasing real estate in Nicaragua and should exercise extreme caution before committing to invest in property.
 The 1979-90 Sandinista government expropriated approximately 28,000 real properties, many of which are still in dispute or pending resolution by the Nicaraguan government.
-Although the Nicaraguan government has resolved several thousand claims by U.S. citizens through compensation or the return of properties, there remain many unresolved claims registered with the Embassy.
+Land title remains unclear in many cases.
+Although the Nicaraguan government has resolved several thousand claims by U.S. citizens through compensation or the return of properties, there remain over one hundred unresolved historic claims registered with the Embassy.

 Potential investors should engage competent local legal representation and investigate their purchases thoroughly in order to reduce the possibility of property disputes.

 Aside from historic expropriations, the U.S. Embassy has also seen an increase in property disputes in recent years, and the Nicaraguan judicial system offers little relief when the purchase of a property winds up in court.
 The Embassy is aware of numerous cases in which buyers purchase property supported by what appear to be legal titles only to see themselves subsequently embroiled in legal battles when the titles are contested by an affected or otherwise interested third party.
+In many cases, multiple parties will claim to have legal title to the same piece of land.
 Once a property dispute enters the judicial arena, the outcome may be subject to corruption, political pressure, and influence peddling.
 Many coastal properties have been tied up in courts recently, leaving the buyer unable to proceed with the intended development pending lengthy and uncertain litigation.
-In other cases squatters have simply invaded the land while the police or judicial authorities are unable (or unwilling) to remove the trespassers.
+In other cases squatters, and/or former owners, have simply invaded the land while the police or judicial authorities are unable (or unwilling) to remove the trespassers.

-Please note that Nicaraguan law currently prohibits any individual from buying beach-front property (including islands) unless the original land title was registered before the 1917 Nicaraguan Agrarian Reform Law or a title that was issued as a result of the 1987 Agrarian Reform Law; however, coastal properties with titles pre-dating 1917 are not risk-free .
-In 1987, the Nicaraguan Constitution established the property righ0ts of indigenous communities over territory they have traditionally occupied.
-In June 2009, Nicaragua passed the new Coastal Law, which stipulates that all oceanfront land within 50 meters of the high tide is under the zoning authority of the municipalities, but owners retain ownership of their property.
+Please note that Nicaraguan law currently prohibits any individual from buying beach-front property (including islands) unless the original land title was registered before the 1917 Nicaraguan Agrarian Reform Law or the title that was issued as a result of the 1987 Agrarian Reform Law; however, coastal properties with titles pre-dating 1917 are not risk-free .
+In 1987, the Nicaraguan Constitution established the property rights of indigenous communities over territory they have traditionally occupied.
+In June 2009, Nicaragua passed the Coastal Law, which stipulates that all oceanfront land within 50 meters of the high tide is under the zoning authority of the municipalities, but owners retain ownership of their property.
 Any construction or commercial activity along the shoreline must be approved by the municipalities.
 There is also a five meter ban on construction and commercial activity along lakes, lagoons, and rivers.
+Additionally, prospective buyers in certain regions should be aware of recent announcements regarding a proposed trans-oceanic canal, as properties on or near the route may be subject to eminent domain in the future.
 Again, the Embassy advises extreme caution when considering the purchase of property in Nicaragua, especially coastal property.

-Retired Residents Law: To establish residency, foreign retirees need to demonstrate a monthly foreign income or pension of at least USD$600, with an additional USD$200 for each family member dependent.
+Retired Residents Law: To establish residency, foreign retirees need to demonstrate a monthly foreign income or pension of at least USD$600, with an additional USD$200 for each dependent family member.
 Legal retiree residents of Nicaragua are exempt from import taxes for vehicles valued at less than USD$25,000.

 Disaster Preparedness: Nicaragua is prone to a wide variety of natural disasters, including earthquakes, hurricanes, and volcanic eruptions.
 Travelers should heed the advice of local disaster authorities if a natural disaster occurs.
 Anyone who is at a beach area when an earthquake occurs should be prepared to move swiftly to higher ground (when safe to do so) to avoid any possible tsunami that the quake might generate.
 General information about natural disaster preparedness is available via the Internet from the U.S. Federal Emergency Management Agency (FEMA).